nzhagen/bibulous/README.rst

 Bibulous is a drop-in replacement for BibTeX that makes use of style templates instead of BibTeX's BST language.
 The code is written in Python and, like BibTeX itself, is open source.

 Bibulous developed out of frustration with the complexity of creating bibliography styles using BibTeX's obscure language, and also from the realization that because bibliographies are highly structured, one should be able to specify them simply and flexibly using a template approach.
-There should be no need to learn a new language just to build a bibliography style, and specifying a style should taken only a matter of minutes.
+There should be no need to learn a new language just to build a bibliography style, and specifying a style should take only a matter of minutes.

 Bibulous incorporates this template approach, and at the same time implements many of the modern enhancements to BibTeX, such as the ability to work with languages other than English, better support for allowing non-standard bibliography entry types, increased options for author name formatting, and more.
 And one can use the same basic structures and LaTeX commands to generating each of: a bibliography, a glossary, an annotated bibliography, a list of acronyms and symbols, and more, by specifying a different style template for each case.